Nursing & Midwifery Schools

-HUG Training and Resources enhance SON’s curricula and patient care
+HUG Training and Resources enhance nursing and midwifery curricula and patient care

-Consider benefits of adding HUG Your Baby’s “Birth, Breastfeeding and Beyond” to your curriculum.
+Consider benefits of adding “Birth, Breastfeeding and Beyond”, a two-hour digital course to your curriculum.

 Watch to learn how our evidence-based, digital course teaches maternity and pediatric nursing students how to counsel parents with babies birth to one year.

-• Available for uploading to school’s learning system
+• Available online or for uploading to school’s LMS

 • Engaging parent-child videos, inspiring case studies and memorable graphics